-When treating chronic pain, use of a written informed consent, and a treatment agreement are recommended (80, 81, 82, 83, 84).
+Use of a written informed consent, and a treatment agreement is recommended (80, 81, 82, 83, 84).
 They may be combined into one document for convenience.

-Informed consent documents typically address:
+36 Informed consent documents typically address:

-- The potential risks and anticipated benefits of chronic opioid therapy. - Potential side effects (both short- and long-term) of the medication, such as constipation and cognitive impairment. - The likelihood that tolerance to and physical dependence on the medication will develop. - The risk of drug interactions and over-sedation, including the increased risk of using opiates in diseases and conditions such as obesity and sleep apnea. - The risk of impaired motor skills (affecting driving and other tasks). - The risk of opioid misuse, dependence, addiction, and overdose. - The limited evidence as to the benefit of long-term opioid therapy. - The physician's prescribing policies and expectations, including the number and frequency of prescription refills, as well as the physician's policy on early refills and replacement of lost or stolen medications. - Specific reasons for which drug therapy may be changed or discontinued (including violation of the policies and agreements spelled out in the treatment agreement).

-Treatment agreements outline the joint responsibilities of physician and patient in the management of chronic pain (85, 86, 87) and may be applicable in some cases of acute pain.
-Treatment agreements are indicated when opioid or other abusable medications are prescribed.
-Agreements typically discuss:

-- The goals of treatment, in terms of pain management, restoration of activities, and safety. - The patient's responsibility for using medication safely (e.g., not using more medication than prescribed, not using an opioid in combination with alcohol or other potentially dangerous substances; storing medications in a secure location; and safely disposing of unused medication). - The patient's responsibility to obtain prescribed opioids from only one physician or practice.

-- The patient's agreement to periodic drug testing of blood, urine, hair, saliva, or other body material. - The physician's responsibility to be available or to have a covering physician be available to care for unforeseen problems and to prescribe scheduled refills.
+1 • The potential risks and anticipated benefits of chronic opioid therapy.
+2 Potential side effects (both short- and long-term) of the medication, such as 3 constipation and cognitive impairment.
+4 • The likelihood that tolerance to and physical dependence on the medication will 5 develop.
+6 The risk of drug interactions and over-sedation.
+7 • The risk of impaired motor skills (affecting driving and other tasks).
+8 • The risk of opioid misuse, dependence, addiction, and overdose.
+9 • The limited evidence as to the benefit of long-term opioid therapy.
+10 • The physician's prescribing policies and expectations, including the number and 11 frequency of prescription refills, as well as the physician's policy on early refills 12 and replacement of lost or stolen medications.
+13 • Specific reasons for which drug therapy may be changed or discontinued 14 (including violation of the policies and agreements spelled out in the treatment 15 agreement).
+16 17 Treatment agreements outline the joint responsibilities of physician and patient in the 18 management of chronic pain (85, 86, 87) and may be applicable in some cases of 19 acute pain.
+Treatment agreements are indicated when opioid or other abusable 20 medications are prescribed.
+Agreements typically discuss: 20 21 medications are presented.
+Agreements typically discuss.
+22 • The goals of treatment, in terms of pain management, restoration of activities, 23 and safety.
+24 • The patient's responsibility for using medication safely (e.g., not using more 25 medication than prescribed, not using an opioid in combination with alcohol 26 or other potentially dangerous substances; storing medications in a secure 27 location; and safely disposing of unused medication).
+28 • The patient's responsibility to obtain prescribed opioids from only one physician 29 or practice.
+30 • The patient's agreement to periodic drug testing of blood, urine, hair, saliva, or 31 other body material.
+32 • The physician's responsibility to be available or to have a covering physician be 33 available to care for unforeseen problems and to prescribe scheduled refills.
+34 35 36 37

-Initiating an Opioid Trial:
+1 Initiating an Opioid Trial:

-Generally, safer alternative treatments including non-pharmacologic and minor interventions and first line pharmaco-therapy with over the counter medications, non-steroidal anti-inflammatory drugs, and acetaminophen should be considered before initiating opioid therapy.
-When the decision to use an opiate has been made, it should be presented to the patient as a therapeutic trial or test for a defined period of time (usually no more than 90 days) and with specified evaluation points.
-The physician should explain that progress will be carefully monitored for benefit and harm in terms of the effects of opioids on the patient's level of pain, and on the patient's physical, functional and psychosocial activities.
-Attention will be focused on adverse events and risks to safety (88).
+Generally, safer alternative treatments including non-pharmacologic and minor 2 interventions and first line pharmaco-therapy with over the counter medications, 3 4 non-steroidal anti-inflammatory drugs and acetaminophen should be considered before initiating opioid therapy.
+When the decision to use an opiate has been made, 5 it should be presented to the patient as a therapeutic trial or test for a defined period 6 of time (usually no more than 90 days) and with specified evaluation points.
+The 7 physician should explain that progress will be carefully monitored for benefit and 8 harm in terms of the effects of opioids on the patient's level of pain, and on the patient's 9 physical, functional and psychosocial activities.
+Attention will be focused on adverse 10 11 events and risks to safety (88).
 Patients at risk of an opiate overdose should be identified.
-The Board expects physicians who prescribe opiates to help insure that naloxone is readily available to patients who are identified as being at risk of an opiate overdose.
-Readers are referred to the Board's Position Statement, "Drug overdose prevention."
+The Board endorses efforts to reduce the number of drug overdoses by 12 making opioid antagonists such as naloxone available to patients at risk of an 13 opiate overdose.
+Readers are referred to the Board's Position Statement, "Drug 14 overdose prevention."
+15